 Think re-use, repair and donate first!

-The Bulky Waste Collection service is available to all current domestic Council waste service users and is operated on a pre-book basis.
+The Bulky Waste Collection service is available to all current domestic Council waste service users and dates for 2023 will be made available shortly.

-Each collection is limited to 2 cubic metres per household.
-Bookings must be made by Friday 4.30pm the week before the collection period for your area.
+Each collection is limited to 2 cubic metre per household.

 The following items CAN be put out for collection:

 - Household furniture - broken or unwanted items that can be lifted by two people

 - Household goods and loose items - toys, cutlery and crockery, clothing, bikes and kitchen appliances

 - Small hot water systems (excludes large hot water systems).
 The Wingecarribee Shire Council Waste Hotline (1300 133 969) must be contacted prior to a bulky waste clean-up service to ensure eligibility for hot water systems.